BUPT-GAMMA/OpenHGNN/openhgnn/output/KGAT/README.md

 | :---: | :---                   | :---:      | :---:                | :---:               | :---:               |
 | paper | all test users         | --         | ---------            | 0.0712              | 0.0867              |
 | ours  | all test users         | 16         | 0.0160               | 0.0678              | 0.0446              |

+* Note: Recall@20 matches the performance of the original model, but NDCG@20 does not match the performance of the original model.
+This is probably because NDCG@20 is implemented differently in the pytorch version from the source code.
+We will fix this in the future.

 ## TrainerFlow: kgat_trainer